eProsima/Discovery-Server-docs/docs/xml_profiles/transports.rst

 +   Builtin transport is not disabled in order to allow UDP traffic.
 +   Server prefix is specified
 +   Discovery kind set to SERVER.
-+   Metatrafic locators set to the logical TCP listening port and UDP actual IP address and listening port.
++   Metatraffic locators set to the logical TCP listening port and UDP actual IP address and listening port.

 Using this last config XML file to generate a server allows, not only that participants with the same transport (either UDP or TCP) discover each other, but that all participants (disregarding selected transport) discover